Police: Lockdown lifted after Laughlin carjacking suspects arrested near Nevada State University campus

-HENDERSON (KTNV) — Nevada State University in Henderson is on lockdown Wednesday afternoon after a carjacking and police chase that began in Laughlin, according to information from the Las Vegas Metropolitan Police Department.
+HENDERSON (KTNV) — Nevada State University in Henderson was on lockdown Wednesday afternoon after a carjacking and police chase that began in Laughlin, according to information from the Las Vegas Metropolitan Police Department.

+Student reaction to campus lockdown following police pursuit to Nevada State University

 As of 3:58 p.m., the lockdown order had been lifted, according to emergency alerts shared with Channel 13.